smokingpun/smokingpun.github.io/_posts/2014-01-27-Redesigning-Vimcasts-The_User_Survey.md

 excerpt: I've been working with Drew Neil to redesign the popular developers' site, Vimcasts.
 I've had a few thoughts about what might make the site more user-friendly and more supportive of Drew's current business goals.
 However, there's nothing quite like asking your users to find out what your content does well – and what it doesn't.
 Read on to find out what Vimcast users said about the site.
 ---

+[*drew: You should avoid using the word 'users'.
+They are people!
+Suggested alternatives: Visitors.
+Readers.
+Viewers.
+Subscribers.
+Fans.*]

 <p>There's nothing quite like asking your users to find out what your business does well – and what it doesn't.
 This blog post is based on the reponses from 216 users.
 We asked users five questions. <p/>

 <ol>